nelgau/rack-fan-controller/README.md

-# Rack Fan Controller
+# Rack Hardware Projects

-Fan controller for Penn Elcom server enclosure
+Collection of hardware projects for a Penn Elcom server enclosure